QuickBooks Blog

 A couple of examples of how quick ratios can vary include:

 • A retail business may have a lower quick ratio than a service business.
-That's because retailers have more inventory and lower accounts receivables.
+That's because retailers have more inventory and lower accounts receivable.

-• A seasonal business may have a higher or lower quick ratio at different times of the year due to the fluctuations in its cash flow and liabilities.
+• Due to fluctuations in its cash flow and liabilities, a seasonal business may have a higher or lower quick ratio at different times of the year.

-It’s important to compare the quick ratio of a company with its peers.
+It’s important to compare a company's quick ratio with its peers.
 But also with your own historical performance.
 This will give you a better understanding of your liquidity and financial health.

 The ideal liquidity ratio for your small business will balance a comfortable cash reserve with efficient working capital.